USA Online Colleges

 Benefits of Online Schools Serving the U.S.

-Convenience and flexibility are key advantages of online colleges serving the U.S. You can log in to the virtual classroom anywhere there is an Internet connection, be it at home or on the road, from Hawaii to Georgia.
-You can choose when to do your coursework, and whether to enroll on a per-class basis or in a full or part-time degree program.
-Because of this flexibility, you can continue to support yourself and your family while exploring a subject you've always been fascinated by, or while acquiring credentials and skills to help you land a job or earn a promotion.
-And while studying will allow you to make more greenbacks, you can also feel good about being green: going to school online cuts down on paper waste as well as fuel emissions from commuting to campus.
+Attending an online college means you can log in to the virtual classroom anywhere there is an Internet connection, be it at home or on the road, from Hawaii to Georgia.
+You can choose when to do your coursework, and whether to enroll on a per-class basis or in a full- or part-time degree program.
+This flexibility makes it easier for you to pursue a degree program while still holding a job or meeting family responsibilities.

-- In 2012, 5.5 million U.S. students took at least one online class, according to the National Center for Education Statistics.
+- In fall 2014, 5.8 million U.S. students took at least one online class, according to the National Center for Education Statistics.

-- In 2011, 65 percent of higher education institutions reported to the Babson Survey Research Group that online learning is a critical part of their long-term strategy.
+- In 2015, 63.3 percent of chief academic leaders reported to Babson that online learning is a critical part of their long-term strategy.